2022 Call for Nominations - TBD

 - Nominee’s curriculum vitae, which should emphasize the impact that the nominee’s international activities have had on the NC State community and be limited to two pages

-The college dean or senior unit administrator must submit nomination packages.
+Nomination packages must be submitted from the office of the dean or unit head.
 If you are submitting on behalf of the college or your administrative unit, please email (email@example.com) to request the password for submission.SUBMIT NOMINATION